Mixture of Finite Mixtures Model for Basket Trial: Bayesian Inference

 \subsection{MCMC Algorithm}

-For the step one of our proposed methods, we design an efficient Gibbs sampler algorithm without reversible jumps algorithm which is easier to get the posterior samples for clustering labels.
-The Gibbs sampler for step one is presented in Algorithm~\ref{algorithm1}.
+For step one of our proposed methods, we design an efficient collapsed Gibbs sampler algorithm.
+By integrating out the mixture weights $\bm{\pi}$ analytically, we avoid the need for complex reversible jump MCMC algorithms, making it much easier to obtain the posterior samples for the clustering labels.